By FLG Partners

-As a CFO managing profitable growth and transitions across technology companies, I’ve experienced many critical pivot points, including growth at scale, increasing profitability, restructurings, Initial Public Offerings (IPOs), divestitures and acquisitions.
-At FLG Partners, we’re often asked to provide experienced CFOs “on-demand”.
+As a CFOs managing profitable growth and transitions across technology companies, FLG partners have managed companies through many critical pivot points, including growth at scale, increasing profitability, restructurings, Initial Public Offerings (IPOs), divestitures and acquisitions.
+We’re often asked to provide experienced CFOs “on-demand”.
 These situations require us to immediately “hit the ground running” to rapidly assess the situation we are facing from a finance, business operating model, and market perspective.

-When embarking on a new engagement, I always focus on evaluating the current stage of a company across four key areas: people, product, pipeline, and performance.
-I like to think of these categories as a CFO’s “4 Ps”.
-I have seen time and time again that successful companies can build significant competitive advantage as they improve, advance, and enable effectiveness across these four areas.
+When embarking on a new engagement, our CFOs always focus on evaluating the current stage of a company across four key areas: people, product, pipeline, and performance.
+We like to think of these categories as a CFO’s “4 Ps”.
+We know that successful companies can build significant competitive advantage as they improve, advance, and enable effectiveness across these four areas.

 The people part of a company’s success is inherently linked to organizational effectiveness.
 An operationally focused CFO should remain independent and continuously evaluate if the organization has the optimal design given the internal and external interrelationships required to drive value in the enterprise.
 I often evaluate a few key topics on day one of any engagement.